 - Combined the cinnamon with dark brown sugar instead of granulated.

 - Increased the cinnamon and chocolate chunks (I used Jamie’s version)

 - Topped the finished rolls with swirls and swirls of luscious cream cheese (aka – I could lick it off a dirty tire) frosting.
 However, these didn’t need any kind of frosting!

-I guess you could say I turned the meringue filling into a chocolate marshmallow meringue, after whipping it with the hot sugar syrup into oblivion.
-However, this is a good thing when it came to rolling up the dough, — less leakage — and the chocolate, cinnamon sugar, and nuts sort of nestled in and stuck.
+I guess you could say I turned the Swiss meringue filling into a chocolate marshmallow meringue after whipping it into oblivion.
+However, this is a good thing when it came to rolling up the dough, in terms of less leakage since the chocolate, cinnamon sugar, and nuts sort of nestled in and stuck.
 I froze the rolled tube of gooey love prior to slicing to also aid in holding the filling in.
 I now wish I didn’t go to all those stops to hold the filling in, since seeing some of the crispy meringue bits on other Daring Baker’s cakes.
-Looks too tempting.
+It looks too tempting.
 I can’t wait to make this coffee cake again, as an actual coffee cake, with meringue seeping out of the cuts in the dough.

 I love challenges that change my opinion, and this one most certainly reformed me as far as a yeasted coffee cakes go.
 A silky, rich dough plus meringue is now my go to yeasted coffee cake.
 Thank you Jamie and Ria for an eye-opening and delicious challenge!